ProfessorChill/crypto-com-api/README.md

 without handling the error.

-Make `process_user` and `process_market` exit the thread upon encountering a critical error instead of simply waiting for the next peice of data from the stream and only storing the error to be mapped after the thread closes.
+Make `process_user` and `process_market` exit the thread upon encountering a critical error instead of simply waiting for the next piece of data from the stream and only storing the error to be mapped after the thread closes.

 Add proper error handling to types, as an example, in `src/websocket/data/book.rs` we use